grafana/pyroscope/README.md

 ```
 ## Send data to server via Pyroscope agent (language specific)

-For more documentation on how to add the Pyroscope agent to your code see the [agent documentation](https://pyroscope.io/docs/agent-overview) on our website or find language specific examples and documentation below
+For more documentation on how to add the Pyroscope agent to your code, see the [agent documentation](https://pyroscope.io/docs/agent-overview) on our website or find language specific examples and documentation below:
 <table>
    <tr>
       <td align="center"><a href="https://pyroscope.io/docs/golang"><img src="https://user-images.githubusercontent.com/23323466/178160549-2d69a325-56ec-4e19-bca7-d460d400b163.png" width="100px;" alt=""/><br />